-The quench or rampdown standard or backup event file contained an unknown memory format.
+The quench or rampdown event history, or backup file, contained an unknown memory format.

 NOTE In the event the quench and/or rampdown event files continue to present an error when queried for output, it is possible to clear the stored history to begin anew.